 First aid for someone who has been bitten by a brown recluse spider includes use of an ice

 pack to prevent or to reduce the swelling in the area where the bite occurred.
 Cooling the area helps to lessen tissue damage.
-Also, sanitizing the area with hydrogen peroxide or alcohol helps to prevent infection.
+Clean the wound using mild soap and water and apply an antibiotic ointment to prevent infection.
+Cool the area with a cool compress to help reduce burning sensation, pain, and swelling.
 Promptly seek medical attention.
 If the spider can be found, it should be collected and taken with the patient to the doctor to confirm the identity of the spider involved.

 Medical treatment may include the use of non-steroidal anti- inflammatory drugs (NSAIDS)

 for inflammation and pain relief, antibiotics to prevent bacterial infection, and treatments to prevent tetanus.
 Sulfone drugs may be prescribed.
 They have decreased the need to surgically excise severe wounds in several studies.
-Other treatments may include early surgical excision of the wound and the use of corticosteroids and steroids.
+Your doctor may recommend a tetanus booster shot if you haven’t had one in the last five years.